Trying to keep track of your support quality?

 What is a customer support quality management tool?

-Support quality management software allows you to monitor the quality of customer interactions, train and onboard agents, and improve your support operations.
+Customer support quality management tools allow you to monitor the quality of customer interactions, train and onboard agents, and improve your support operations.

 Customer support quality management tools are also referred to as customer service quality assurance software, conversation review tools, customer service quality control platforms, or quality monitoring software.

-When do you need contact center quality management software?
+When do you need customer support quality management software?

 So, does every organization need a support quality management platform?
 Well, no.